AvenIsHere/NEA/README.md

-NEA © 2023 by Aven Furness is licensed under CC BY-NC-SA 4.0
+The source code is licensed under the GNU General Public License v3.0.